shaon-data/breast_cancer_detection/README.md

    | 9.
 Normal Nucleoli | 1 - 10 |
    | 10.
 Mitoses | 1 - 10 |
    | 11.
 Class: | (2 for benign, 4 for malignant) |
+### Missing attribute values: 16

+   There are 16 instances in Groups 1 to 6 that contain a single missing (i.e., unavailable) attribute value, now denoted by "?".

+### Class distribution:

+   Benign: 458 (65.5%)
+   Malignant: 241 (34.5%)

 ## Languages | ভাষা
 	py3.6.5